 Pachelbel's "Canon in D" is a lovely song for your walk down the aisle – but it isn't the only one.
 Brides who want to show off their unique musical tastes and distinguish themselves from other couples will love choosing a song that perfectly represents their own style.
 There's no rule that brides must walk down the aisle to classical, traditional music, so why not choose a contemporary song with lyrics that are meaningful to you?

-While some modern songs are often played at weddings – like "A Thousand Years" by Christina Perri or "At Last" by Etta James – there are plenty of other songs that would make a beautiful and unique addition to your wedding music.
+While some popular songs are often played at weddings – like "A Thousand Years" by Christina Perri or "At Last" by Etta James – there are plenty of other songs that would make a beautiful and unique addition to your wedding music.
 There are a number of alternative non-traditional wedding processional songs outside of those you hear at nearly every wedding, so get creative and choose a unique song for your walk down the aisle!

 Photo by Charla Storey Photography; From Real Wedding: The Wedding of Bachelor in Paradise's Raven Gates & Adam Gottschalk